 Geckos are most active around dawn and dusk, when the sun is just setting and rising.
 They will remain busy into the night, but they prefer to start their day when there is still some daylight.
 Because of this, they are actually crepuscular.

 Leopard Geckos Do Not Need Daytime Lighting

 Leopard geckos are crepuscular and need a daylight cycle to regulate their bodies’ circadian rhythms, sleep cycle and wakefulness.
 It is just as important to provide them with a regular period of light during the day as it is to provide a period of darkness at night.
-Leopard geckos use daytime to sleep, digest food, and bask.
-They are most active at dusk at night.
+Leopard geckos use the daytime to sleep, digest food, and bask.
+They are most active at dusk and through the night.

 Leopard Geckos Do Not Need UVB